Iran asks for U.N. committee meeting on U.S. ban on envoy

 Iran had said on Saturday it would take action against Washington at the United Nations.

-U.N. lawyers reported to the Committee on Relations with the Host Country that the United States was obligated to grant the visa under the U.N.’s headquarters’ agreement.
+U.N. lawyers reported to the Committee on Relations with the Host Country that the United States was obligated to grant the visa under the U.N. headquarters’ agreement.

 The lawyers also said the headquarters agreement “does not contain a reservation of the right to bar the entry of those who represent, in the view of the host country, a threat to its security.”